Roasted Cauliflower with Schug (Zhug) + Yogurt Sauce

 Serve with bread, of course.

 If you don’t feel like toasting and grinding whole spices, you can use ground.
-And if you just want to make the skhug (not the cauliflower), use 1/2 teaspoon coriander and 1 teaspoon cumin.

 Regarding parsley and cilantro: I have simply been using 1 standard (vague, I know) grocery store bunch of each.
 In other words, each is not massive, each is not tiny.
 I measured the first time I made it; I haven’t measured since.
 For cilantro, you can use stems and all.
 For parsley, I cut off the thick stems at the end of the bunch, but otherwise, I don’t worry about plucking off each leaf.

 If you don’t have green chilies, I’ve had success making this without them and a pinch of crushed red pepper flakes, adding more to taste.

 - 1.5 teaspoons coriander seeds